Matthew 7:6: In popular culture

 The phrase "pearls before swine" has become a common expression in English.
 A film was made in 1999, Pearls Before Swine, starring Boyd Rice and Douglas P., directed by Richard Wolstencroft.
 There is a Pearls Before Swine comic strip, a Pearls Before Swine American psychedelic folk band, and Pearls Before Swine is an alternate title for Kurt Vonnegut's novel God Bless You, Mr. Rosewater.

 In the play "A Streetcar Named Desire" by Tennessee Williams, there is a reference: "But I have been foolish – casting my pearls before swine!" referring to this verse.

 In the 1954 musical film "Seven Brides for Seven Brothers" the verse is quoted by Milly after comparing her new husband and his brothers to hogs for failing to say grace and for the way they rudely and voraciously began eating the first dinner she had prepared in her new home.

 In Aerosmith's 1994 song "Eat the Rich" they say "But there's one good thing that happens when you toss your pearls to swine."

 The pig-based Pokémon Spoink and Grumpig may be inspired by the idea of "casting pearls before swine".
 Spoink and Grumpig appear to use the pearls of wisdom to enhance their psychic powers.

-In an 2019 episode during the fall final season of Fox network's "Empire", actor Terrence Howard's character, Lucious Lyon, says "Let's not cast pearl before swine" when meeting his rival character Damon Cross, played by Wood Harris.
+In a 2019 episode during the fall final season of Fox network's "Empire", actor Terrence Howard's character, Lucious Lyon, says "Let's not cast pearl before swine" when meeting his rival character Damon Cross, played by Wood Harris.

 In the sixth story arc of JoJo's Bizarre Adventure, Stone Ocean, the antagonist Enrico Pucci recites the verse word for word.

 A common version of the saying in Spanish is echar margaritas a los cerdos, lit. 'to cast daisies before swine'.

 This comes from translating Greek μαργαρίτας (margarítas) as its Spanish false friend margaritas ("daisies").